Kidnapped Americans found in Mexico: 2 dead, 1 injured

 (NewsNation) — The Americans kidnapped in Matamoros, Mexico, have been found, and two are reported dead.

-Tamaulipas Gov. Américo Villarreal confirmed the Americans were found, two dead and one injured.
-Authorities have not released the location but are reportedly moving into place to respond to the situation.
+Tamaulipas Gov. Américo Villarreal confirmed the Americans were found, with two dead and one injured.
+The two surviving citizens have been turned over to U.S. authorities, though it is not clear if the bodies of the two deceased are also being turned over.

+The U.S. citizens were found in a rural area east of Matamoros called Ejido Longoreño on the way to the Gulf coast known as “Bagdad Beach,” according to a Mexican state law enforcement official.
+He spoke on condition of anonymity because he was not authorized to publicly discuss the case.
+Word of their location came to authorities before dawn Tuesday.

 Nayyera Haq, former State Department advisor, said it’s likely the group didn’t realize they were traveling to a dangerous area under the control of cartels.